 Also Read: Types of Letter of Credit

 Apart from these components, the commercial invoice must also have the product details.
-This would include the description, quantity, HS code/HSN Code, unit type, price, and currency.
+This would include the description, quantity, the product classification code like the [HSN Code (Harmonized System of Nomenclature] or the [Schedule B codes (HS/HTS)], unit type, price, and currency.
 Do not overlook to mention the terms of trade or the agreement between the two trading parties.
 In the end, provide the name, date, and signature of the authorized company representative.

 Exporters could consider using export documentation tools such as IncoDocs which allows one to create packing list and other important shipping documents.
 Most of these templates are aligned to the UN Layout Key recommendations for trade documentation.
 This, in turn, ensures trade compliance, doing away with any problems and delays in shipment.

 The best way, however, is to rely on a pre-filled invoice online.
 One can find an aligned invoice by the UN’s Economic Commission for Europe (ECE).
 Or refer to sample invoices from international shipping companies such as FedEx and UPS.

 Alternatively, download an invoice format from commercialinvoiceform.org.
 This allows you to enter the details online directly.
 It has a glossary of words attached, which outlines the terms on the form by clarifying each section.

 Remember, there is no specific format for creating an invoice.
 However, it must have all the basic (but important) details of the transaction.